qernelkit/qgc-server/README.md

 Contributions are more than welcome.
 We ask that you prioritize features that don't compete with LLMs, but make them more efficient.
 Build tools the AI can use, not tools that replace what it already does well.

+Use of AI tools to generate code is welcome, as long as it's well intentioned.

 ### Development

 ```bash